 Purpose

-The NFPD is committed to maintaining a respectful and professional work environment.
+NFPD is committed to maintaining a respectful and professional work environment.
 Employees and volunteers are encouraged to raise concerns, ask questions, and address issues in a constructive and timely manner.
 This policy outlines the process for problem resolution and for disciplinary or dismissal /termination actions.

-No employee will be penalized, formally or informally, for raising a concern in a reasonable and professional manner or for using the procedures outlined below.
+No employee will be penalized, formally or informally, for raising concerns in a reasonable and professional manner or for using the procedures outlined below.

 Problem Resolution